 - Include the following statement in the video descriptions: “We accept comments in the spirit of our comment policy: http://www.hhs.gov/web/socialmedia/policies/comment-policy.html"

 The YouTube platform is not Section 508 compliant.
-All videos posted on the ACF YouTube channel must be captioned and audio-described Visit disclaimer page to meet Section 508 requirements for accessibility.
+All videos posted on the ACF YouTube channel must be captioned and audio-described (PDF) Visit disclaimer page to meet Section 508 requirements for accessibility.

 See Captions and Transcripts for more information.